albertvisser/probreg/readme.rst

 communicate with the Django version, which meant some changes in the GUI and switching from XML to SQL.
-Since I still use the XML version for my personal task management at work, it survived the makeover so this repository now contains both versions
+Since I still use the XML version for my personal task management at work, it survived the makeover so this repository now contains both versions.

+Lately I decided to combine the two versions into one codebase.
+Starting the application with or without an argument determines which version is used, but both versions have a startup script.

 Requirements
 ------------

 - Python (including ElementTree, and Sqlite for the sql version)
 - wxPython
-- PocketPyGUI for a PocketPC version
+- PocketPyGUI for a PocketPC version.